vivliostyle/vivliostyle.org/faq.md

 - If you modify and distribute Vivliostyle (Note: use on website is also considered to be distributed), you need to publish the modified Vivliostyle source code.
 - When you create and distribute a program that runs as a single combined program incorporating Vivliostyle, you need to publish the source code of the program under the AGPL license.
-- If you modify Viviostyle source code, retain the copyright notice in the header comments of the source files.
+- If you modify Vivliostylesource code, retain the copyright notice in the header comments of the source files.
 The source files marked "Copyright 2013 Google, Inc." contain the source code from the original project "Adapt" which is licensed under Apache License 2.0.
 Retain the following description in the [README](https://github.com/vivliostyle/vivliostyle.js/blob/master/README.md) and [LICENSE](https://github.com/vivliostyle/vivliostyle.js/blob/master/scripts/package-artifacts/LICENSE.md) files:
     > Vivliostyle Core is implemented based on [Peter Sorotokin's EPUB Adaptive Layout implementation](https://github.com/sorotokin/adaptive-layout), which is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ### What open source license does Vivliostyle Pub use?